Uninett/zino/README.md

 - Not all SNMP traps are logged in the same detail as in Zino 1.
 - No support for reading trap messages from a trap multiplexer like `straps`/`nmtrapd`.
-- The `CLEARFLAP` API command is not yet fully implemented.

 Development of Zino 2.0 is fully sponsored by [NORDUnet](https://nordu.net/), on behalf of the nordic NRENs.